Bacolod City Western Visayas, Philippines Travel Guide

 A celebration of resilience during a sugar crisis.

-Bacolod City a delightful mix for any traveler.
+Bacolod City a pleasant mix for any traveler.
 Historical sites like The Ruins and the ancestral homes of Silay provide glimpses into a bygone era of sugar barons.
-Beyond the city, natural escapes like Mambukal Mountain Resort offer waterfalls, hot springs, and opportunities for relaxation.
+Beyond the city, natural escapes like Mambukal Mountain Resort offer waterfalls, hot springs, plus possibilities for relaxation.
 Nearby islands, like Lakawon, present pristine beaches for day trips.

 Explore Mambukal Mountain Resort's waterfalls and hot springs, or enjoy pristine beaches on Lakawon Island for day trips.